Our Proud History

 Of course, fire trucks alone cannot extinguish fires.
 Knowledgeable and skilled firefighters must drive and operate these trucks, direct hoselines, search for trapped occupants, and perform the other tasks associated with firefighting.
 The Brewer Fire Engine Company No. 1 is the organization that provides the personnel needed for this vital task.
 The Brewer Fire Engine Company No. 1 continues to own and maintain the firehouse.
 Fundraising activities, along with a nominal rental fee paid by the Monsey Fire District, provide the resources needed to maintain the firehouse.
 A President, Vice-President, Treasurer, and other administrative officers are elected annually by the fire company members.
 These administrative officers, known as the Board of Directors, are responsible for the daily management of the Fire Company.

 Management of the firefighting, rescue, and other emergency response operations of the Brewer Fire Engine Company No. 1 is directed by the Fire Chief.
-The Fire Chief, along with the Assistant Chief, Second Assistant Chief, Captain, Lieutenant, and the First, Second, and Third Engineers are also elected annually by the Fire Company members.
+The Fire Chief, along with the First Assistant Chief, Second Assistant Chief, Captain, Lieutenant, First, Second, Third Engineers and the First and Second Sergeants are also elected annually by the Fire Company members.
 These are the Line Officers.
 Firefighters choosing to become Line Officers must complete many New York State, Rockland County, and other fire training courses in order to be elected to a Line Officer position.

-The Fire Company operates under various State Laws and under its own by-laws.
-These by-laws provide rules and regulations that specifically state the duties and responsibilities of the officers and other firefighters.
-Other written guidelines, known as Standard Operating Procedures (SOPs), describe more specific operational practices such as the order in which the fire trucks will respond to certain types of alarms.
-All firefighters should become thoroughly familiar with the by-laws, SOPs, and other rules and regulations governing the operation of the Brewer Fire Engine Company No. 1 and the Monsey Fire District.
+The Fire Company operates under various State Laws and under its own By-Laws.
+These By-Laws provide rules and regulations that specifically state the duties and responsibilities of the officers and other firefighters.
+Other written guidelines, known as Standard Administrative Guidelines (SAGs) and Standard Operating Guidelines (SOGs), describe more specific operational practices such as the order in which the fire trucks will respond to certain types of alarms.
+All firefighters should become thoroughly familiar with the By-laws, SAGs, SOGs, and other rules and regulations governing the operation of the Brewer Fire Engine Company No. 1 and the Monsey Fire District.